Getting Around Plovdiv: Buses & Taxis

 Easyway is a very useful tool that you can use when travelling around Plovdiv by bus.
 It will automatically calculate your route for you so you will know exactly which bus to take and where to go to get it.
 The map also has pins with all major central locations as well as interurban bus stations (north and south).
 Recently, Plovdiv’s public transport system also became available on Google Maps.

-And if none of these options suits you, or you just prefer driving around – with Plovdiv City Card you get 10% off at Top Rent A Car!
+If none of these options suits you, or you just prefer driving around – with Plovdiv City Card you get 10% off at Top Rent-A-Car.
+They are the major car rental company in the country and will provide you with a well-maintained vehicle to make your stay as comfortable as possible.
+You can book your car directly from the widget below!

 Exploring Plovdiv on foot